-4 Senior Scientist (Agricultural Statistics), Division of Socio-Economics and Extension, ICAR-RCER, Patna-14 between spatial and social groups for the purposes of policy analysis.
+4 Senior Scientist (Agricultural Statistics), Division of Socio-Economics and Extension, ICAR-RCER, Patna-14 respected indicator of well-being, which is used to make comparisons of poverty over time and between spatial and social groups for the purposes of policy analysis.
 Several studies of Indian villages to determine why household's descent into poverty (Krishna 2004, Krishna et al., 2005, Krishna 2006) find that in a majority of cases of decline into poverty, three principal factors are at work: health expenses, high-interest private debt, and social and customary expenses.